 It is possible!

 So I started to write an action-adventure thriller based on religious ideas with a kick-ass heroine.
 The rough scenes I started that November took over a year to turn into my first novel, Pentecost.
-In Feb 2011, it was published and has remained an Amazon bestseller for 6 months on the UK and US Kindle stores in Action Adventure & Religious Fiction categories.
+In Feb 2011, it was published and has continued to rank in the Amazon bestseller charts.

 I found my way through the jungle of books and blog posts, audios and How To workshops and made it to a finished novel, but it was a struggle.

 I know I could have done it faster with the right knowledge

 Since then, I’ve gone on to write five more full-length novels, two novellas and a short story collection as well as three non-fiction books.